Zionism: Racial conceptions of Jewish identity

-History
+Israel currently may require DNA tests to determine the necessary Jewish identity of those seeking to immigrate under the Law of Return.

 Historical and religious background

+In 1880, there were 8 million Jews in the world, 90% of whom lived in Europe.
+Of these, three quarters lived in Eastern Europe, and the vast majority of them lived in the territories of the Russian Empire, under Tsarist rule.
+Eastern European Jews did not benefit from the process of secularization and the project of Jewish emancipation that followed the French Revolution in Western Europe; most Jews living under Russian rule suffered from poverty and antisemitism, forced to live in the Pale of Settlement and subjected to waves of pogroms.

+In the 19th century, too, the idea spread widely in Europe and beyond that nations, generally distinguished by a unique language, were the essential units into which humans were naturally divided.
+Throughout the century, this idea shaped the struggles of various peoples in overthrowing what they saw as foreign—and therefore illegitimate—rule in order to establish and unify independent nation states.
+Instances included Greek, Serbian, Polish, Italian, Hungarian, and German national independence movements, as well as others in Europe.
+According to Zachary Lockman, these "often raised the question of whether their indigenous Jewish minorities would be accepted as part of the new 'national family'."

+Concept of "return"

 The concept of the "return" was a powerful symbol within religious Jewish belief, traditionally emphasizing that their return should be determined by Divine Providence rather than human action.
 The cultural memory of Jews in the diaspora revered the Land of Israel.
-Religious tradition held that a future messianic age would usher in their return as a people, a 'return to Zion' commemorated particularly at Passover and in Yom Kippur prayers.
-(Note: In late medieval times, there arose among the Ashkenazi an augury—"Next year in Jerusalem—that was then included in the thrice-daily Amidah (Standing prayer).)
+Religious tradition held that a future messianic age would usher in their return as a people, a 'return to Zion' commemorated particularly at prayers at the end of Passover and Yom Kippur by the phrasing "next year in Jerusalem".
 The biblical prophecy of Kibbutz Galuyot, the ingathering of exiles in the Land of Israel as foretold by the Prophets, became a central idea in Zionism.
 The transformation of this religious, and primarily passive connection between Jews and Palestine, into an active, secular, nationalist movement arose in the context of ideological developments within modern European nations in the 19th century.
 According to Gideon Shimoni, the religious Judaic notion of being a nation was distinct from the modern European notion of nationalism.